muldon/CROKAGE-replication-package/README.md

 crokage.jar
 main.properties
 ```
+Note: for now we only provide the replication package.
+The complete source code will be released soon.

 ## Configuring the dataset
 1. Download the Dump of SO [here](http://lascam.facom.ufu.br/companion/crokage/dump2018crokagereplicationpackage.backup) (Dump of June 2018).
 This is a preprocessed dump, downloaded from the [official web site](https://archive.org/details/stackexchange) containing the main tables we use (we only consider Java posts in this initial version). **Postsmin** table (representing **posts** table) has extra columns with the preprocessed data used by CROKAGE (**processedtitle, processedbody, code, processedcode**).